 We are long-term owners of businesses.
 Therefore, turnover is typically low, but driven by opportunistic adds or trims.
-During the quarter the team made two trims and two adds.
-We trimmed Omnicell Inc. (OMCL) after it rebounded to our target price of \$71.
-We also trimmed Catalent Inc. (CTLT) to reflect its riskier payoff structure as a turnaround company, with higher-than-average leverage.
-We added to banks that we believe were "babies thrown out with the bathwater" where investors may have mis-priced risk.
-We added to Stock Yards Bancorp Inc. (SYBT) where we believe the deposit risk fears are overblown, since it is a relationship-based bank with solid and sticky banking relationships and has above average fee income.
-Therefore, we believe SYBT is less dependent on net interest margin for cash flow.
-We added to Veritex Holdings Inc. (VBTX) where fears of net interest margin compression may be overblown since they have a high percentage of variable loans not as sensitive to rising rates, which also acts as a hedge to deposit risk.
+During the quarter the team made one add.
+We added to a bank because we believe there are some "babies thrown out with the bathwater" where investors may have mis-priced risk.
+We added to Stock Yards Bancorp Inc. (SYBT) where we believe the deposit risk fears are overblown since it is a relationship-based bank with solid and sticky banking relationships and has above average fee income.
+Therefore, SYBT is less dependent on net interest margin for cash flow.